Learn more about my current research projects.

 Articles and Book Chapters

-Andrew Stuhl, “Science and Indigenous Knowledge in Land Claims Settlements: Negotiating the Inuvialuit Final Agreement, 1977-1978,” in Stephen Bocking and Daniel Heidt, eds., Cold Science: Environmental Knowledge in the North American Arctic During the Cold War, (Routledge Press, forthcoming in Spring 2019).
+Andrew Stuhl, “Science and Indigenous Knowledge in Land Claims Settlements: Negotiating the Inuvialuit Final Agreement, 1977-1978,” in Stephen Bocking and Daniel Heidt, eds., Cold Science: Environmental Knowledge in the North American Arctic During the Cold War, (Routledge Press, 2019).

 Andrew Stuhl, “’For Canada and for Science’: Transnational Modernity and the Report of the Canadian Arctic Expedition 1913-1918,” in Edward Jones-Imhotep and Tina Adcock, eds., Made Modern: Science and Technology in Canadian History, (University of British Columbia Press, 2018), 279-304.